walsung/eks-cribl-demo/README.md

 $ terraform apply
 ```

-You will be prompted to enter an `aws region code`, such as `us-east-1`.
+Enter an `aws region code`, such as `us-east-1`.
 After that, you need to make sure the listed resources that will be crated and then enter `yes`

 You can see the output `s3_bucket_terraform_state` below
 ```shell